Late Antique Little Ice Age: Eruptions

-Regional impacts

-Middle East
+Impacts

+Arabia

 According to research by a team from the Swiss Federal Research Institute at Birmensdorf, the fall in temperatures led to the Arabian Peninsula experiencing a dramatic increase in fertility.
 The boost of food supply contributed to the Arab expansion beyond the peninsula in the Islamic conquests.
 The cooling period also led to increased strain on the Eastern Roman Empire and the Sassanid Empire, which helped the Muslim conquest of the Levant, the Muslim conquest of Egypt and the Muslim conquest of Persia.

 According to research done by Israeli scientists, in 540, the size of the population of the city of Elusa, in the Negev Desert, and the amount of garbage that it generated started to shrink greatly.
 Elusa housed tens of thousands of people during its height.
 The major decline took place around the mid-6th century, about a century before the Islamic conquest.
 One possible explanation for the crisis was the Late Antique Little Ice Age.

+Europe

+The cooling period likely devastated Northern Europe leading to as many as half of the population in for example Scandinavia perishing, and has been credited as being the real precedent to the concept in Norse mythology referred to as Fimbulwinter.

 Mediterranean region

 The cooling period coincided with the Plague of Justinian, which began in 541, though the connection between the plague and the volcanoes still remains tenuous.

 The cooling period contributed to the migrations of the Lombards and the Slavs into Roman territory in Italy and the Balkans.

+According to 2024 research, major plagues that significantly impacted the remnants of the Roman Empire, during the Late Antique Ice Age, are strongly linked to cooler and drier climate conditions, indicating that colder weather may have contributed to the spread of these diseases during that time.
+It is thought climate stress interacted with social and biological variables, such as food availability, rodent populations, and human migration, making populations more susceptible to disease.
+On the other hand, Haggai Olshanetsky and Lev Cosijns argue that the plague and LALIA had a limited impact, as various archaeological evidence indicates there was no demographic or economic decline in the 6th century eastern Mediterranean.

+Far East

+It may have caused political upheavals in China.